 There’s lot of tech in our cars, but if there was one gadget that belongs in all of them, without a doubt it would be the modern day dash cam.
-We’re still ways off before these things start becoming standard, but having a good dash cam set up could prove to be your best friend whenever stepping behind the wheel.
+We’re still a ways off before these things start becoming standard, but having a good dash cam set up could prove to be your best friend whenever stepping behind the wheel.
 Not just for leisure, mind you, but by documenting everything that happens on the road.
 The best way to prove you weren’t at fault for an accident?
 Solid video proof.

 Find a good place to stick your smartphone is always tricky in cars, that’s why car docks are necessary.
 They allow you to glance down at navigation, and with Android Auto, allows you to accept hands-free calls while keeping your eyes on the road.
 The problem with most car docks is they suck.
 They either block an AC vent, stick on your dash, or suction cup to the windshield.
 The most optimal place to have a dock is right where your car’s controls already area.

 There are few things more unsettling than a “check engine” light suddenly popping up in your car’s instrument panel.
 The cause of the light could range from something minor (like a faulty O2 sensor), or something much more serious.
 In either case, you’re going to want to get it checked out.
-While you could spend cash to take your car to a mechanic — or worse yet, a dealership — just to figure out what’s causing it, wouldn’t it be nice if you could just check it yourself?
+While you could spend $75 to take your car to a mechanic — or worse yet, a dealership — just to figure out what’s causing it, wouldn’t it be nice if you could just check it yourself?
 Well, you can.